soumyaghosh13/unix-tools/README.md

 Unix Tools
 ====================
-Basic Unix Tools like WordCount,Head,Tail,Uniq,Cut,Sort Done.
-ReduceSpace is Done.
+Basic Unix Tools like WordCount,Head,Tail,Uniq,Cut,Sort Done and ReduceSpace is Done with Java.

 ## wc :
 ##### Stands for word count, wc displays a count of lines, words, and characters in a file.